 Some examples of desktop Hi fi wireframes

-Desktop Hi fi prototyping
+The Desktop Hi fi prototyping

-Mobile Hi fi prototyping
+The mobile Hi fi prototyping

-Some examples of mobile Hi fi wireframes
+Some examples of the mobile Hi fi wireframes

 At the same time, here are some directions we might consider to take and polish our project in the fulture.

 A Reward Program to maintain royal customers with providing free coffee and food.